singnet/nlp-services/sentiment_analysis/README.md

 #### Input Parameters:
 - languages - languages the service will consider in the analysis.
 For unique language: "en".
 For multiple languages: "en,pt,es"
+- keywords - This parameter can be used for one word or a sentence.
+E.g: For one word: => "happiness".
+For a sentence => "People are discussing about Donald Trump decisions."
 - msg_limit - number of messages to analyse
 - time_limit - duration of the analysis (in seconds)